dhruvmehtaaa/EthWeb3/README.md

 # EthWeb3
-Dployed on Ropsten and website live at https://eth-web3-dhruvmehtaaa.vercel.app/
+Deployed on Ropsten and website live at https://eth-web3-dhruvmehtaaa.vercel.app/ PS- Most of the buttons are dummy buttons at the moment.